cndeng/namecoin-fullnode/setup.md

 sudo mv ipfs /usr/local/bin/ipfs
 ```

 ## And that's all there is to it.
-You now have your Bitcoin #Fullnode.
+You now have your Namecoin #Fullnode.
 Enjoy your Freedom!